 If you remember your last password, enter it or click on Try Another Way.

 This will take you to the next step where we need the phone number added while creating this Google account.
 Put in your phone number to get the verification code and prove your ownership.
 Click on I don’t have my phone, if you do not have access to this phone number anymore.

 Google sends you the verification code in the recovery email address and when you enter that code, you get a link to change your password.
-In case your first recovery attempt fails, you can try it again and then your recovery request is sent to the support specialist and you can expect the response in 3-5 working days.
+In case your first recovery attempt fails, you can try it again and then your recovery request is sent to the support specialist, and you can expect a response in 3-5 working days.

-This might resolve your issue but if you are still locked out of Google account, you can fill this form for further assistance.
-The Google Account Recovery reviews your form and contacts in a day or two.
+This might resolve your issue, but if you are still locked out of your Google account, you can fill out this form for further assistance.
+Google Account Recovery reviews your form and contacts in a day or two.

-It is recommended to create back-up codes to avoid such situations.
-Back-up codes help you recovering your account even if you don’t have access to your recovery phone or email address.
+It is recommended to create backup codes to avoid such situations.
+Back-up codes help you recover your account even if you don’t have access to your recovery phone or email address.